crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 | **PF (pfilter)** | Host/Network | OpenBSD, macOS | No (CLI)  | Moderate    | Yes      | Yes | Manual            | No (add-ons) | Yes                   | Yes  |
 | **OPNsense**     | Network      | FreeBSD        | Yes (Web) | Easy        | Yes      | Yes | OpenVPN/WireGuard | Suricata     | Yes                   | Yes  |
 | **pfSense CE**   | Network      | FreeBSD        | Yes (Web) | Easy        | Yes      | Yes | OpenVPN/IPsec     | Snort        | Yes                   | Yes  |

-#### Stateless vs Stateful Firewalls

-A stateless firewall performs packet filtering based solely on the static rule set and the headers of the individual packet in question, with no memory of prior packets.
-This necessitates explicit, bidirectional rules for any permitted communication.
-For example, to allow outbound HTTP, you would need one rule permitting TCP from an internal network to port 80 on any host, and a corresponding rule permitting TCP from any host on port 80 back to the internal network.
-This model cannot distinguish a legitimate HTTP response from an unsolicited incoming connection attempt, creating a larger attack surface.
-While stateless filtering is computationally cheaper and thus persists in high-throughput core routing (e.g., basic ACLs on Cisco IOS) or specific DDoS mitigation layers, its inherent limitations in security and administrative overhead have relegated it to niche roles.

-In comparison, a stateful firewall operates at the network and transport layers but maintains a dynamic state table, often implemented within the kernel's connection tracking subsystem (`conntrack` in Linux, `pfstate` in OpenBSD).
-This table holds entries for each active session (e.g., source/destination IP, source/destination port, and protocol) and the TCP state (e.g., SYN_SENT, ESTABLISHED, and FIN_WAIT).
-For a TCP handshake, the firewall inspects the initial SYN packet, creates a state, and then validates the returning SYN-ACK against that state before permitting it.
-This allows for a fundamental rule simplification: a single `pass out` rule for an outgoing connection implicitly creates a temporary, dynamic `pass in` rule for the return traffic.
-Stateful inspection is the de facto standard in modern firewalls like PF (where `keep state` is the default on `pass` rules) and nftables (which leverages the `ct` expression for state matching).

-#### Traffic Shaping

-Traffic shaping is the active control of network traffic characteristics to enforce QoS policies, primarily implemented through queuing disciplines (qdiscs) and schedulers that manage packet buffers on egress interfaces.
-The core algorithmic model is the token bucket filter, which defines a bucket that fills with tokens at a specified rate (the committed information rate, or CIR) up to a defined burst capacity.
-Each packet requires a token of size proportional to its length to be transmitted; if the bucket is empty, the packet is delayed in a queue rather than immediately dropped (which would be policing).
-This mechanism smooths traffic bursts and enforces bandwidth ceilings.

 **Firewall Selection Guide**